 ATLANTA, GA – As the summer travel season comes to a close with OTR having put on a monster spring and summer buffet across the region, attracting teams and players from as far as the West Coast, the Dakotas, Texas and the Midwest to name just a few, and along the way performing our core task of helping to set the table for hundreds of prospects to perhaps see their college basketball dreams come true.

 Back to life on the local Georgia hardwoods with Fall Leagues soon to heat up, we take some time to look at Stock-Risers from the new Region alignments in a multitude of categories, and how they might impact those state tournament races (travel team in parentheses).

-“Workers” are some do-it-all types, glue guys, the effort is obvious, and who may not get the pub they deserve.
+“Workers” encompasses a broad spectrum of talent and contributions, glue guys, high effort guys, and who may not get the pub they deserve.

 by: Keith Agran

 Devon Rainey | 6-3 | SG | Jonesboro | 2023 (AE5)

 May be headed to Miami (OH) for football but makes a big impact on the hardwoods as well using that A+ defensive back athleticism as a slashing high-flying force, impressed in June at LakePoint with his Cardinal mates as this JHS team has a chance to be a real problem in 6A and it wouldn’t be at all shocking to see Rainey leading the way with his workmanlike production.

 Garrett Ledford | 6-4 | SF | Marist | 2023 (Team Harpring)